 One of the most hotly anticipated openings I can remember, Din Tai Fung finally opened its first London restaurant a few days ago.
-Like many others who’ve tasted Din Tai Fung’s famous Xiao Long Bao (soup dumplings) before, I was very excited to find out whether they would be as good as I remembered from our trip to Taiwan and Hong Kong.
+Like many others who’ve tasted Din Tai Fung’s famous Xiao Long Bao (soup dumplings) before, I was very excited to find out whether they would be as good as I remembered from our trips to Taiwan and Hong Kong.

 I visited with friends on the first Sunday after they opened, grateful to the two who arrived an hour before opening time to secure first place in the growing queue for our group of seven.